Typical warning signs to look out for:

 numbers, shapes as well as letters to check the child’s vision.

-We provide free eye tests for all children up to the age of 11.
+We provide free eye tests for all children aged 16 and under.
 If a child is found to need

 spectacles, a contribution is provided by the GHA.

 We stock a wide range of spectacles specially designed for children’s faces to choose from.

 Many have soft nose pads for extra comfort and sprung hinges to withstand extra wear